It is a windswept Saturday morning.

 I am not a weaver.
 When I look at woven textile I look at the colours, the patterns and the texture.
 I don’t pay much attention to the technicalities of the weaving process.
 The little bit that I do know about weaving is that the warp yarns are the strong ones which are strung across the loom and keep the textile intact but are usually not visible in the finished product.
 The weft yarns are softer, thicker and of different colours.
 They determine the design.

-I was therefore quite surprised when I realized that with the floor loom things work the other way around.
+I was therefore quite surprised when I realised that with the floor loom things work the other way around.
 The warp yarns, strung across the loom in a figure-eight, hold the pattern and the weft yarn provides the strength.
 Therefore the warp yarns are the coloured ones and are strung onto the loom in a predetermined order.
 The weaver has to work out the pattern before she sets up the loom.
 This sounds easy if you have a graph or a pattern to work from, but these women are illiterate.
 They don’t have paper patterns to work from.
 It’s all in their head.
 No wonder Bhkita ‘knows numbers’ – counting is what she does!

 The warp yarns determine the pattern